ibcn-cloudlet/dianne/doc/tutorial.md

 		git clone git@github.com:ibcn-cloudlet/dianne.git

-Next, simply use the ant `build` target to build
+Next, simply use the gradle `build` task to build, use `-x` to exclude tasks, e.g. to skip tests.
+If you have `gradle` installed you can use `gradle` instead of `./gradlew`

 		cd dianne
-		ant clean build
+		./gradlew clean build -x test -x check

 To run DIANNE, type

-		ant mnist
+		./gradlew run.mnist

 This will launch AIOLOS with DIANNE, and also install the MNIST dataset and an example neural network.